andreisergiu98/baeta/website/docs/api/generator/interfaces/GeneratorOptions.md

 # Interface: GeneratorOptions

-Options for the graphql generator.
+Options for the Baeta Generator.

 ## Properties